 We will not share any information about you or any case against you unless we need to as part of our procedures or if there is good reason and urgent cause to do so.
-This could include passing information about your case to external agencies such as social services.
-If we learn that you are or have been involved in criminal activity then we may need to inform the police.

-Our 'Guidance on the production of references for students', which is available from your faculty, explains what information we will share if we are asked for a reference.
+This could include passing information about your case to external agencies such as the police.
+Our 'Guidance on the production of references for students', which is available on iCity, explains what information we will share if we are asked for a reference.